ANAEL PRODUCTIONS, ANAEL MUSIC, APSIS MUSIC AND ANAEL.NET WEBSITE AND MOBILE APPLICATION

 I Think A User Is Spamming Me.
 What Do I Do?

-If you believe you have received spam from another user, forward the email you received to us at firstname.lastname@example.org.
+If you believe you have received spam from another user, forward us the email you have received.

 Please include the headers of the email when you forward it, and briefly tell us why you believe the message is spam.
 We take all spam complaints seriously and will investigate promptly.